MisterTooh/TypeScript/nestjs/README.md

 1.  postman:
     -   I am using Postman, very easy to setup and use.

-2. VSCode REST Client Extension
+2. VSCode REST Client Extension.
-    -